adithyaanilkumar/Pi-Hole/README.md

 After downloading the image you have to write it to the SD card so that the Raspberry Pi can boot from it.
 To do that we use a tool called [Balena Etcher](https://www.balena.io/etcher/)

-Follow the instructions [here]() to know more on how to set up the Raspberry Pi
+Follow the instructions [here](https://randomnerdtutorials.com/installing-raspbian-lite-enabling-and-connecting-with-ssh/) to know more on how to set up the Raspberry Pi with the Raspberry Pi OS

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1ODM1NTAyMiwtNzYzMTA5NTY0LC0xMj
+eyJoaXN0b3J5IjpbMTMyNjExMzI2OCwtNzYzMTA5NTY0LC0xMj
 EyMjc0MDY1LDEwODA4ODQxNzUsLTIwNjY3NTQ3OCw0OTQxMzQ4
 MjYsMTcxMzcwNTQ3LDE5MTgxMjU1NDMsMTczNjY2MjQ2NywtMj
 czMTUxODAzLC0xNDA2OTU4MzQxLC0xNDIxMDU2ODY1LDIwNjI1